 Additionally, in some cases refinancing — even to a longer term — can save you money, if you get a lower interest rate.

 However, in order to refinance your student loans, you need to meet the credit and income requirements set by the lenders.
 This is another type of private student loan that replaces your current debts with new loan terms that might be more manageable in your situation.

 If you are unable to lower private student loan payments, you may wonder if you can opt for bankruptcy to help you start fresh.

-While getting your private student loans discharged isn’t totally impossible, it’s pretty rare.
+While getting your private student loans discharged in bankruptcy court isn’t totally impossible, it’s pretty rare.

-“A very small percentage of borrowers are successful in getting their student loans discharged in bankruptcy,” adds Kantrowitz.
+“A very small percentage of borrowers are successful in getting their student loans discharged in bankruptcy,” Kantrowitz added.

 If you want to learn how to lower private student loan payments, the first thing you need to do is contact your lender and discuss what options are available for you.